 The non-partisan Brookings Institute has an excellent breakdown of the distribution of college debt.
 Students tend to accrue higher levels of debt when they (1) attend a private college, and (2) pursue post-graduate education to obtain an MA, MS, or PhD or professional programs such as law school, medical school, and business school.
 Fully 40 percent of federal student loans are accrued by students in programs beyond the BA/BS.
 Also see here for more discussion.
 Graduates of professional degree programs from medical, law, or business schools tend to earn much more than people without these degrees.
 Similarly, those with graduate degrees in STEM fields enjoy commensurately higher incomes.

 For most people, college debt is not unduly burdensome and borrowing to attend a good public university is likely to be a good investment.
 Higher debt levels tend to accrue to those with graduate degrees, which tend to provide higher incomes still.
 When I read articles that profile people struggling with an enormous burden of debt, the situations are typically the outlier cases.
 These make for compelling stories, but they are not representative.
-If you borrow heavily to get a PhD in medieval literature and work part-time as an adjunct professor, you are going to struggle.

 College costs vs. outcomes